nnearobot/auth-rest-fastAPI/README.md

-# Video Storage API
+# Authentication Server API

 This is a simple video storage API that implements a functions listed below:

-1. List all the files
+1. Create a user
-2. Upload a video file
+2. Get user's information
-3. Download a video file by providing its fileId
+3. Update user's information
-3. Delete a file by providing its fileId
+3. Delete a user

 ## Production server building